MattDodsonEnglish/English-Learning-Wiki/tools.md

 Language learning is a field where a certain amount of brute memorization is actually necessary.
 [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a proven tool to improve long term recall of information.

-Besides vocabulary, spaced repetition is very memorizing for collocation and tricky grammar.
-As my "forward to going" example showed above, English prepositions are notoriously tricky.
-The rules for when to use them are often completely arbitrary, or even non-existent.
+Besides vocabulary, spaced repetition is very usefol for memorizing collocations and tricky grammatical structures.
+One example of topic that's suitable for brute force memorization is the English preposition, which are notoriously tricky.
+The rules for them are often completely arbitrary, or even non-existent.
 Even when there are rules, it's so tricky to remember them that it's better just to memorize and not look for a system.
 Think of it like
 trigonometry: although there are formal methods for calculating `SIN`, for the vast majority of us non-mathematicians, it more than suffices just to mash the button on the calculator.